Mazda Goes From Doing Its Best, To Doing What Is Required (OTCMKTS:MZDAF)

 One year ago, the all-new Mazda 3 failed to reignite sales despite it being a universally recognized great new car.

-At the very end of 2019, it was joined by a crossover-SUV version, the CX-30.
-It needs to be looked at in terms of combined sales numbers, with the Mazda.
+At the end of 2019, it was joined by a crossover-SUV version, the CX-30.
+It needs to be looked at in terms of combined sales numbers, with the Mazda 3.

 The combined Mazda 3 and CX-30 sales results were up 39% in May and 7% thus far in 2020.
 That’s a winning combination.